sveltejs/svelte/documentation/docs/02-template-syntax/01-svelte-components.md

 ### 4. Prefix stores with `$` to access their values

 A _store_ is an object that allows reactive access to a value via a simple _store contract_.
-The [`svelte/store` module](/docs/svelte-store) contains minimal store implementations which fulfil this contract.
+The [`svelte/store` module](/docs/svelte-store) contains minimal store implementations which fulfill this contract.

 Any time you have a reference to a store, you can access its value inside a component by prefixing it with the `$` character.
 This causes Svelte to declare the prefixed variable, subscribe to the store at component initialization and unsubscribe when appropriate.